-The majority of learning support in Years 10 and 11 takes place within the classroom; either by working with Assistant Teachers, in small groups using resources to support learning such as laptops or voice activated software, or by special examination arrangements.
+The majority of learning support in Years 10 and 11 takes place within the classroom; either by working with Assistant Teachers, in small groups using resources to support learning such as laptops, or by special examination arrangements.
 The focus is always on developing independent work habits and self-reliance.